 Students are not permitted to register for credit in any full-term course after the second week of classes or its equivalent (see calendar for specific dates).
 For classes that are less than the full-term, registration is required prior to the course beginning and the date is published each semester for summer and J-term course.
-Classes missed due to late registration are counted as part of the student's total absences.
+Students are responsible for contacting the professor regarding any missed class sessions and/or work.